muhammedenesbalci/Cpp/9.Functions/README.md

     5. Returning multiple values using STL tuple : The idea is similar to structures.
 We create a tuple with two integer variables and return the tuple, and then inside main function we use tie function to assign values to min and max that is returned by the function.

 3. return array
-    -  bir fonksiyon bir dizi (array) döndürebilir.
+    -  dynamic array: bir fonksiyon bir dizi (array) döndürebilir.
 Ancak C++'ta fonksiyonlar doğrudan bir dizi döndüremezler.
 Bunun yerine, bir fonksiyon bir dizi döndürmek istiyorsa, genellikle dinamik bellek tahsisi yapılır ve bu bellek bloğunun adresi bir pointer aracılığıyla döndürülür.
 Bu pointer, işaret ettiği bellek bloğunu temsil eden diziye erişim sağlar.

 ## Default Arguments
 1. A default argument is a value provided in a function declaration that is automatically assigned by the compiler if the calling function doesn’t provide a value for the argument.
 In case any value is passed, the default value is overridden.